j-w-s/Checkers/README.md

 <!-- ABOUT PROJECT -->
 ## About Project

-This project ecnompasses the implementation of the game Checkers using the Python scripting language, the module tkinter, and GPIO input from a breadboard to the Raspberry Pi 3b.
+This project ecnompasses 3 students' implementation of the game Checkers using the Python scripting language, the module tkinter, and GPIO input from a breadboard to the Raspberry Pi 3b.

 <!-- GETTING STARTED -->
 ## Getting Started